 On the 5,000 shillings note, you will see illustrations of Lake Bunyonyi and the MV Kaawa Ferry on Lake Victoria.
 The 2,000 shillings note has the Speke Memorials on it and an outline map of Uganda with the equator, a woman uplifting a child, the Nile River, and the crested crane.

 The best advice for tourists is to stick with the Uganda Shilling wherever you can since using the Uganda Shilling.
 Due to the exchange rate, it usually works out in your favor.
 However, there are limits to where it is expedient to use the Shilling.
 Like a Tourist and Visitor to Uganda, you will find that many prices for Lodges, Gorilla and Chimpanzee Permits, Park Fees Tourist Activities are all mostly Dollar Priced activities.
 Besides, Safaris for International Tourists are priced in US Dollars.

 What Currency do I use in Uganda?
 The Unofficial Currency – the US Dollar

 Suppose you are coming to Uganda on a Safari.
 It is priced in US Dollars, and the reason for that is that most things in Tourism are paid for and priced in US dollars.
-There is a good reason for that since many tourist-related activities, lodging.
-Safari prices are set in US Dollars.
+There is a good reason for that since many tourist-related activities, lodging, and safari prices are set in US Dollars.

 In practice, tourists pay for a safari before arrival.
-The Safari price normally includes everything but tips, drinks, souvenirs, personal items, and visas on arrival.
+The Safari price typically does not include things like tips, drinks, souvenirs, personal items, and visas.

-Forget using Traveller Cheques, they have become outdated, are difficult to use, and you receive a lesser exchange rate.
+Forget using Traveller Cheques; they have become outdated, are challenging to use, and receive a lower exchange rate.